RespiraWorks/Ventilator/STL_Files/Flow_Venturi/readme.md

 **Transfer function**

 To go from voltage to flow rate, you need the following transfer functions.
-For a 0.157" throat and 0.5" body using a 0-3920 Pa analog sensor, where offset is the 0 signal:
+For a 0.157" throat and 0.5" body using a 0-3920 Pa analog sensor, where offset is the 0 flow signal:

 Q [liters/minute] = 0.75398*sqrt(1346.584669*(voltage-offset))

 For an arbitrary body geometry, you can use the following short spreadsheet to return the transfer function: